The Short Book Flap Version

-As you can tell from the picture on the left, I've always loved curling up with a good book.
+As you can tell from the picture on the right, I've always loved curling up with a good book.
 I've always liked to write too, but never imagined that I could actually do it for a living.
 It seemed presumptuous.
 I mean, seriously, getting paid to do something as fun as writing?
 Work was supposed to be hard and boring, right?

 In 2001, I had this idea for a novel, so I wrote it.
 It was fun to write, but it was horrible.
 I was blissfully ignorant at the time, though, so I sent it out.
 (That is the kind of crap that gives "slush pile" its name.
 I'm sorry to all the first readers who had to wade through it.)
 After some rejection, I put it away.
 But I still thought about it now and then with a dreamy "what if" sigh that usually accompanies such things.